The mission of the National AIDS Memorial Grove is to provide, in perpetuity,

 Other restoration efforts have included the construction of site improvements for public use.
 These features include six flagstone gathering areas, the placement of numerous Sierra granite boulders and eighteen freestanding benches.
 A paved, ADA-compliant mobility path leads to the Circle of Friends, and a gravel access skirts the meadow on its way to the Crossroads Circle.
 There are seventeen defined areas being planted and maintained by volunteers and the Grove’s full-time city gardener.

 This permanent endowment will be maintained by the Grove, and will fund the salary of a gardener committed solely to the upkeep of the Grove and its annual maintenance, and provide a nominal contingency fund (for repairs, etc.) in perpetuity.
 The Grove’s endowment preserves for all time a living memorial for remembrance and reflection, for inspiration and action.
 The Circle of Friends, located at the Dogwood Crescent in the eastern end of the Grove, is the major component in the endowment campaign.
-To date, over $2,000,000 has been received toward this goal.
+To date, nearly $4,000,000 has been received toward this goal.
 When completed, the Circle of Friends will include 2,200 names of lives touched by AIDS.

 Most memorials are built after the struggle is over.
 This battle rages on and we cannot wait, lest any one of our loved ones lost to AIDS be forgotten.
 The Grove exists in large measure because of the generous contributions from individuals, philanthropic organizations and corporations.
 As with most Grove donations to date, funds for the completion of the Grove’s endowment will be raised almost entirely from nongovernmental sources.